cjulian-360/vr-demo/README.md

   AND dpo.promotionalofferid = :promotionalOfferId
   AND dr.resellerid = :dealerResellerId
 ```

+### Query Notes
+- in general new queries were significantly longer with more joins
+- old queries don't map one-to-one with new:
+  - introduced a Data Access Layer with queries to retrieve commonly needed sets of data
+  - introduced a Business Logic Layer that stitched together results from multipl queries
+- shout-out to DNA team for helping us out

 ## Web-API to Egg-GRPC
 Add a few screenshots of Postman to showcase end-to-end request from vr-web API to vr-egg GRPC + ADM